 - the right to the satisfaction of basic needs

 - the right to be informed

 Read more about CI and consumer rights.

-The UN Guidelines for Consumer Protection are available
+The UN Guidelines for Consumer Protection are available in six languages:

 comments powered by